ramiskalkan/yemek-tarifleri/README.md

-Cookbook
+Yemek Tarifleri
 ========

-This is a Cookbook app created by [Robo Templates](http://robotemplates.com/).
+This is a food recipe app.
-See documentation in _/doc_ directory for more info.